 Opening hours: Monday to Sunday: 9:00 am to 4:00 pm

 The Natural History Museum exhibits over 30 million objects, from insect to gemstones, minerals, fossils, skeletons and a huge dinosaur hall.
 The ultimate showpiece is the 29,500 year-old „Venus von Willendorf”. and the huge collection is one of the most important in Europe and definitely worth a visit.

 Just on the opposite side you are going to find the Art History Museum.
 It’s well known for its fascinating treasure chambers and cabinets of curiosities of the Habsburgs.
 Also numerous major art works of European art history are displayed inside this museum.

-A “must see” attraction is the popular Naschmarkt in Vienna.
+A “must see” attraction is the popular Naschmarkt in Vienna, a popular meeting place for locals as well as tourists.
 The open market has around 120 market stalls offering all types of exotic fruits, fresh vegetables, tasty cheese and meat products.
 It also offers a wide variety of restaurants from typical Austrian, Italian, and Oriental to Japanese, Chinese and Indian etc..
 The market is a great choice for having lunch and a meeting point for both locals and tourists.
 Every Saturday morning the traditional huge flee market takes place just next to the Naschmarkt.

 Kaisergruft (Imperial Crypt)